Kallang River body parts murder: Perpetrator

-According to sources, Leong was married to an unknown woman after reaching adulthood.
+Leong was married to an unknown woman after reaching adulthood.
 In total, the couple had three children: a son and two daughters.
-His eldest daughter was a teacher while his only son was still an undergraduate student at the time Leong faced charges of murder and theft for the case of Liu Hong Mei.
-Leong, who completed his pre-university education and National Service, joined Singtel as an employee and worked for around 20 years between 1976 and 1996.
-During his employment tenure at Singtel, Leong was enrolled in a diploma course in Singapore Polytechnic and obtained a diploma in Electronics and Communication Engineering in 1983.
-Leong was able to understand English as a result of his relatively highly-educated background.
+His eldest daughter was a teacher while his only son was still an undergraduate student at the time Leong faced charges of murder and theft.
+Leong, who completed his pre-university education and National Service, joined Singtel as an employee and worked for approximately 20 years between 1976 and 1996.
+During his employment at Singtel, Leong was enrolled in a diploma course in Singapore Polytechnic and obtained a diploma in Electronics and Communication Engineering in 1983.
+Leong was able to understand English as a result of his relatively highly educated background.

-In February 1996, Leong decided to leave Singtel and set up his own business.
-Unfortunately, the business did not do well.
-In April 1997, Leong decided to take up a job as a production supervisor at Lucent Technologies Microelectronics Pte Ltd. The company was eventually restructured and renamed as Agere Systems Singapore Pte Ltd. Leong was deployed at Agere's factory in Serangoon North Avenue 5 and assigned a permanent night shift from 7.00pm to 7.00am the next day.
+In February 1996, Leong decided to leave Singtel and set up his own business, which failed.
+In April 1997, Leong decided to apply as a production supervisor at Lucent Technologies Microelectronics Pte Ltd, which was eventually restructured and renamed as Agere Systems Singapore Pte Ltd. Leong was deployed at Agere's factory in Serangoon North Avenue 5 and assigned a permanent night shift from 7:00pm to 7:00am the next day.
 As of May 2005, his gross monthly salary as a factory supervisor was worth S$3,743, not excluding his shift allowance.

-According to his family, friends, neighbours and colleagues, Leong was described as a loving father and husband to his family.
-He was well known as a gentle and non-violent man.
-Many who knew him were genuinely shocked to first hear that he was the same suspected Kallang River body parts killer when the media was full of the news of his arrest.
-They described him as a slim and bespectacled, slightly balding harmless man.
+Leong's neighbours described him as a loving father and husband to his family.
+Many who knew him were shocked to first hear that he was the suspected murderer when the media was full of the news of his arrest.

-It was also revealed in court that Liu Hong Mei was Leong's lover, despite her age being younger than two of Leong's children and being half of Leong's actual age.
+According to Liu's coworkers, Leong had given her a hard and stressful time as her supervisor for the next 3 months after their first meeting.
+It was later revealed in court that Liu Hong Mei became Leong's lover, despite her age being younger than two of Leong's children and being half of Leong's actual age.
 This affair started when she was first assigned to work under Leong's supervision.
 From this affair, Liu was promoted twice and they became close to each other, to the point that they became publicly intimate and kissed and hugged each other.

 On 14 September 2004, they were finally caught and reported for kissing each other.
-Both Liu and Leong were severely reprimanded by the higher staff of the company for such inappropriate behaviours in the workplace.
+Both Liu and Leong were given a verbal warning by the company's higher staff for the inappropriate behaviours in the workplace.
 Leong claimed that he did so because it was Liu's birthday on that day they were caught.
-Despite so, the pair continued their illicit relationship, and it lasted for about a year before Liu's alleged murder.
+Liu's colleagues noted that she started to have doubts about the affair following this warning.
+Despite that, the pair continued their illicit relationship, and it lasted for about a year before Liu's murder.